Making a Transfer

 If you've made a transfer between real-world accounts and both of those accounts are set up in YNAB, you’ll be making a transfer in the app.

-- Select the account that the money is leaving.
+- Select the account the money is leaving.

 - Enter the outflow amount.

-That’s it!
-The transfer will automatically show up in both accounts.
+That’s it.
+Save the transaction and the transfer will show up in both accounts!